Lisa Grushcow: Career

-Lisa Grushcow is a Canadian rabbi.
-She was a Rhodes scholar in the 1990s.
-In 2012, she became senior rabbi at Temple Emanu-El-Beth Sholom in Montreal.
-She was born in Ottawa, Ontario, and raised in Toronto, and studied at McGill before earning a doctorate at Oxford.
+In 2012, she became the first female senior rabbi at Temple Emanu-El-Beth Sholom in Westmount, which also made her the first female senior rabbi of any Canadian congregation with more than 1,000 member families.
+Being a rabbi for that synagogue made her the first openly gay rabbi of a large synagogue in Canada.

 In 2014 she edited the Central Conference of American Rabbis's The Sacred Encounter: Jewish Perspectives on Sexuality, meant to communicate Judaism and sexuality to lay readers.